 Weapons are a crucial part of many adventurer’s arsenals.
 Choosing a weapon that works for your character is one of the most important purchases you can make when equipping a new character.

 This section covers the rules for weapons, but does not include the table of weapon statistics.
-For weapon stats, see the Weapons table on page 149 of the Player’s Handbook.
+For stats, see the table on page 149 of the Player’s Handbook or see DnDBeyond.

 Table of Contents